Updated June 23, 2021

-An obituary for Negri however, Fox News pointed out, states the conductor retired in 1993, decades before Biden’s supposed story took place while he was still a senator from Delaware.
-Biden’s mother passed away in 2010.
+As Fox News pointed out, however, an obituary for Negri says the conductor retired in 1993, decades before Biden’s supposed story took place, while he was still a senator from Delaware.
+Biden’s mother died in 2010.

-White House Says Trump Admin Spurred On Border Crisis
+52: White House Says Trump Admin Spurred Border Crisis

-Press Secretary Jen Psaki said that Trump created “an immigration system rooted in destructive and chaotic policies” that spurred on the border crisis.
+Psaki said Trump created “an immigration system rooted in destructive and chaotic policies” that spurred the border crisis.